 Glasgow

 Glasgow is a treasure trove of culture, history, and world-class tourist attractions.
-Centred around the River Clyde in the country’s western Lowlands, it’s the largest city in Scotland and the fifth largest in Britain.
+Located around the River Clyde in the country’s western Lowlands, it’s the largest city in Scotland and the fifth largest in Britain.

 Glasgow’s location on the River Clyde played a significant role in its development.
 The city grew from a small rural settlement on the riverbank in the 6th century to become a major centre of the Scottish Enlightenment by the 18th century.

-During the Industrial Revolution, it was a hub for shipbuilding and was known the world over for the ‘Clyde-built’ ships which helped to usher in a new age of trade between far-flung countries.
+During the Industrial Revolution, it was a hub for shipbuilding and was known the world over for the ‘Clyde-built’ ships, which helped usher in a new age of trade between far-flung countries.
+Today, the city is a leader in the fields of digital technology and engineering and is a pioneer in medicine and life sciences.

-This theme runs through the heart of Glasgow and it’s renowned for the works of the celebrated architect Charles Rennie Mackintosh whose unique designs are seen in numerous buildings including the Glasgow School of Art and House for An Art Lover.
+The city’s architecture is a testament to its history and forward-thinking design culture.
+From the grandeur of the Glasgow City Chambers in George Square to the modernist marvel that is the SEC Armadillo, Glasgow’s skyline is truly a sight to behold.
+This theme runs through the heart of Glasgow and it’s renowned for the works of the celebrated architect Charles Rennie Mackintosh whose unique designs are seen in numerous buildings throughout the city, including the Glasgow School of Art and the House for an Art Lover.

 Art enthusiasts will love Kelvingrove Art Gallery and Museum, home to one of the finest art collections in Europe, and children will have a blast at the Glasgow Science Centre which offers an interactive experience that both educates and entertains.

-The city is home to over 90 parks and gardens, the highlight being Pollok Country Park which features lengthy cycle routes, the lovely Pollok House, and the fascinating Burrell Collection – a world-class museum with over 9,000 objects on display!
+For those who appreciate natural beauty, Glasgow is a must-visit.
+The city is home to over 90 parks and gardens, the highlight being Pollok Country Park which features lengthy cycle routes, the historic Pollok House, and the fascinating Burrell Collection – a world-class museum with over 9,000 objects on display.

+Finally, no visit to Glasgow would be complete without exploring its vibrant food and drink scene.
 From traditional Scottish fare to international cuisine, the city’s restaurants and pubs are guaranteed to be a delight for foodies, especially in the West End which is highly regarded for its trendy cafes, teahouses, and bistros.

 Visiting Scotland’s tourist attractions can be an expensive business, especially for those visitors travelling with a family.
 In this article you will discover a list of completely free-to-visit attractions in Glasgow that are suitable for all ages, including historic buildings, walking routes, museums, and public parks.

-30 Fascinating Facts About Glasgow
+Fascinating Facts About Glasgow

 From the attractions on the River Clyde to the exciting buzz of the city centre you’re guaranteed to find something to do in Glasgow.
 Discover a collection of fascinating facts about the city in this article that covers everything from its history to its tourist attractions.